Akashnb/gautamgaushala/README.md

 To run this project locally, follow these steps:

 1. Clone this repository.
+2. Use node version 14.21.3
-2. Install project dependencies using `npm install`.
+3. Install project dependencies using `npm install`.
-3. Start the development server with `npm start`.
+4. Start the development server with `npm start`.

 ## Contributing